firstbatchxyz/dria-blog/docs/factory/csv_extender.md

 `CSVExtenderPipeline` is a class that creates a pipeline for extending a given `csv`.
 The pipeline generates new rows based on the existing ones.

-## Class Overview
+## Overview

-The `CSVExtenderPipeline` class has the following components:
+This pipeline extends a given `csv` by generating new rows based on the existing ones.
+The extension is done by adding new subcategories to the existing categories.
+The number of subcategories can be specified to determine the number of rows to be generated.

-- Constructor: Initializes the pipeline with a `Dria` instance and a `PipelineConfig`.
+#### Input

-- `build` method: Constructs the pipeline based on the given csv
+- `csv` (`str`): The csv data to be extended.

 ```python
 import asyncio